aws-samples/machine-learning-using-k8s/tensorflow.md

-# TensorFlow Job on Amazon EKS
+# TensorFlow on Amazon EKS

 This document explains how to run TensorFlow jobs on [Amazon EKS](https://www.tensorflow.org/).
 It requires to setup KubeFlow as explained in [KubeFlow on Amazon EKS](kubeflow.md).